eledah/imdb-delta/README.md

 ## See the data for yourself

 I also have uploaded the spreadsheet to [Google Drive](https://drive.google.com/file/d/1JRYj-Lwhcla9YVVCbYAD5gClsOsbuVex/view?usp=sharing) for better viewing experience.
 I have also applied two different filters (Ratings > 100K & Score > 7.5) in order to create a more familiar movie list.
-I will also try to create additional ways of conevying the spredsheet information but until then you have to wait.